khangvo3103/khangvo3103/README.md

 ---

-### ❤️ Inspirational Quotes
+### ❤️ Inspirational Quote
-> Do not go where the path may lead, go instead where there is no path and leave a trail
+> Do not go where the path may lead, go instead where there is no path and leave a trail.

 ---